codio-content/MySQL-What_is_a_database/.guides/content/SQL-examples-22f8.md

 Let's add up to the `SELECT` data manipulation keyword by adding some SQL clauses and operators such as: `WHERE`, `ORDER BY`, `BETWEEN`, `>`, `=`

-In the examples of next section.
+In the next section examples.